nytimes/library/README.md

 SESSION_SECRET=supersecretvalue

 # Google drive Configuration
-DRIVE_TYPE=team # or shared, if using a folder instead of a team drive DRIVE_ID=0123456ABCDEF # the ID of your team's drive
+DRIVE_TYPE=team # or folder, if using a folder instead of a team drive DRIVE_ID=0123456ABCDEF # the ID of your team's drive
 ```